houdataali/houdataali.github.io/content/blogs/Spark.md

 5. The cluster manager inform back the driver process about the location of executor processes 📣.

-6. Now, the Spark application is running and the Driver process starts to distribute tasks among teh executors.
+6. Now, the Spark application is running and the Driver process starts to distribute tasks among the executors.
-> **Note:** All the Spark application logic will be sent to executors in the form of tasks to do teh computation in parallel, so the spark driver process is the heart  of spark app.
+> **Note:** All the Spark application logic will be sent to executors in the form of tasks to do the computation in parallel, so the spark driver process is the heart  of spark app.

 This orchestrated flow ensures that your Spark job is executed efficiently within the cluster.